 There is no guarantee that the ship won’t leave without you if something happens and you’re late getting back, though most reputable independent sellers will offer their own “return to the ship” guarantee, even going so far as to fly cruisers - at the company’s expense - to the next port to catch up with the ship.
-These guarantees rarely need to be invoked, but they offer peace of mind.
-(Note: sometimes a ship will wait a short amount of time especially if an entire group is missing, but this is not a guarantee.)
+It's important to note that these guarantees rarely need to be invoked, but they do offer peace of mind.
+(Sometimes a ship will wait a short amount of time especially if an entire group is missing, but this is not a guarantee.)
 Also, unless you bought internet on the ship or are on a line where it’s free, you won’t be able to book independent excursions after the ship sets sail and you’re at sea.

 - Those who are looking to save a little bit of money

 - Those who potentially want a more authentic and local experience with a smaller group